gsajith/blue-check-hider/README.md

 Blue check blocker is a Chrome Extension which detects and creates a block-list of verified users on Twitter.

+---

+## Development

+- Clone the repo.
+- Install dependencies with `yarn install`.
+- Set up ESLint `npm init @eslint/config`
+- Create a `build` folder with `yarn run build` (once) or `yarn run watch` (continuous build).
+- Follow the instructions to [load an unpacked Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked), and load the `build` folder generated in the previous step

+---

 ## Progress

 ### Done